Agrannya-Singh/Agrannya-Singh/README.md

 # 💫 About Me:
-Computer Science student at VIT Vellore .
-Skilled in SQL, JavaScript, React, Next.js, Python, C/C++ and AutoML solutions.
-Certified in Gen AI, ML, AI Ethics, Agile,Data Science and RAG implementations.
-Currenrtly learning ML and DevOps
+I am a passionate and driven Computer Science and Engineering student at Vellore Institute of Technology (VIT) with a strong foundation in full-stack development and a keen interest in Artificial Intelligence and Machine Learning.
+I thrive on building innovative solutions to complex problems and have hands-on experience developing scalable applications from the ground up.
+My projects showcase my ability to integrate sophisticated backend systems with intuitive user interfaces and leverage AI to create intelligent, user-centric experiences.
+I am always eager to learn new technologies and collaborate on exciting projects.

 ## 🌐 Socials: